wavefrontHQ/docs/pages/doc/csp_migration.md

 During the process of onboarding your Operations for Applications service to VMware Cloud services, all of the existing Wavefront proxies are **preserved** with their existing Operations for Applications API tokens.

 You should incrementally [replace](csp_migration.html#how-to-replace-the-operations-for-application-api-token-of-a-wavefront-proxy) the tokens of your proxies to authenticate with the more secure VMware Cloud services access tokens.
-See [How to Replace an Operations for Applications API Token with a VMware Cloud Services Access Token?](csp_migration.html#how-to-replace-an-operations-for-applications-api-token-with-a-vmware-cloud-services-access-token).

 {% include tip.html content="From now on, the users with the **Proxies** service role can create and manage the proxies in your Operations for Applications service.
 New proxies must authenticate with VMware Cloud services access tokens unless used for the [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens."%}

 ### How to Replace the Operations for Application API Token of a Wavefront Proxy?

+1. Log in to the VMware Cloud Services Console.
 1. Obtain OAuth app credentials (recommended) or a VMware Cloud services API token:

-    - Create a server to server app with the **Proxies** service role and save its OAuth credentials (app ID and app secret).
+    - Create a server to server app with the **Proxies** service role, save its OAuth credentials (app ID and app secret), and add it to your VMware Cloud organization.
 See [How to use OAuth 2.0 for server to server apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html) in the VMware Cloud services documentation.

         Also, obtain the long ID of the VMware Cloud organization.
 See [View the Organization ID](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-CF9E9318-B811-48CF-8499-9419997DC1F8.html#view-the-organization-id-1) in the VMware Cloud services documentation.
     - Generate a VMware Cloud services API token with the **Proxies** service role.
 See [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html) in the VMware Cloud services documentation.
-1. Edit the configuration file of your proxy, that is, `/etc/wavefront/wavefront-proxy/wavefront.conf`, with the OAuth app credentials or your VMware Cloud services API token:
+1. Edit the configuration file of your proxy, `/etc/wavefront/wavefront-proxy/wavefront.conf`, with the OAuth app credentials or your VMware Cloud services API token:

     - Replace the `token` parameter and the `cspAppId`, `cspAppSecret`, and `cspOrgId` parameters: